 The Impact of Insulation on Air Conditioner Sizing

 The insulation in your home plays a critical role in determining the right air conditioner size.
-Well-insulated homes retain cool air more effectively, which can reduce the size of the air conditioner needed to maintain a comfortable temperature.
+Well-insulated homes retain cool air more effectively, reducing the size of the air conditioner needed to maintain a comfortable temperature.
 Conversely, poor insulation can lead to significant energy loss, requiring a larger unit to compensate.
 If your home is poorly insulated, upgrading your insulation can allow you to choose a smaller, more efficient air conditioner, saving you money on the unit and your monthly energy bills.

 Why Professional Sizing is Essential